Guide

 League settings

-The admin configures the following before the auction begins — most settings are locked once the auction is confirmed:
+The admin configures the following before the draft begins — most settings are locked once the draft is confirmed:

 • League name — the name displayed across the app.

-• Transfer budget — a separate budget (e.g. £30M) each manager has to spend on players throughout the season via sealed bid windows.
+• Transfer budget — a separate budget (e.g. £30M) each manager has to spend on players throughout the season via transfer windows.

 • Squad size — the total number of players each manager must own at any time (default: 15).